 Darren and Lisa from Tiny Houses Australia are currently building custom trailers for tiny houses in Australia as well as custom tiny homes.
 They have manufacturing plants in Victoria and Queensland.
 Check out their article on their custom tiny house trailers here

 This is something that should be approached with caution.
-Because of the small amount of regulation surrounding the build of tiny houses in Australia, there are many DIYers giving it a go.
-Although I personally encourage DIY, if you are looking at buying a tiny house built by an unknown builder it is a good idea to have their work checked over by a qualified builder.
+Because of the small amount of regulation surrounding the building of tiny houses in Australia, there are many DIYers giving it a go.
+Although I personally encourage DIY, if you are looking at buying a tiny house built by an unknown builder, it is a good idea to have their work checked over by a qualified builder.
 The flashings and waterproofing should be paid particular attention to, especially if the tiny house in question has moving components such as slide-out rooms or an expandable roof.

 In most cases, a 24 or 48-volt system, with a 230 volt AC inverter is most suited to tiny houses in Australia.
 24 and 48 volt systems can accommodate larger solar modules (more than 500 watts) and can be wired using the same components used to wire any grid-connected household, which helps to save money on cabling costs.
 By doubling the voltage of your system, you can get double the power (watt) at the same current. for example,